sudeepkatakol/sudeepkatakol.github.io/_posts/2020-07-22-dl_theory_icml.md

 ---
 {% include base_path %}

 This post is intended to serve as a quick summary of the advancements made in theoretical deep learning that were presented at ICML 2020.
-You are encouraged to check the paper (linked with the title) that interests you most.
+You are encouraged to check the paper (linked with the title) that interests you the most.
 In this blog, I discuss four of my favorites from the conference:

 1. [Rethinking bias-variance trade-off for generalization of neural networks](#rethinking-bias-variance-trade-off-for-generalization-of-neural-networks)
 2. [Dynamics of Deep Neural Networks and Neural Tangent Hierarchy](#dynamics-of-deep-neural-networks-and-neural-tangent-hierarchy)